 - Larger Deposit – a deposit would typically be 20-25% of the mortgage value.

-In addition to the monthly mortgage repayments when you manage a property there are many costs involved.
-As a guide, you should be aiming to achieve a gross rent of about 135% of the rental property’s interest only mortgage repayments.
+Managing a property has many costs involved on top of the monthly mortgage payments.
+As a guide, you should be aiming to achieve a gross rent of about 135% of the rental property’s interest-only mortgage repayments.
 This will then cover your costs should anything go wrong.

 - Property upkeep – maintenance costs for the property.